c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 The pipelines do not run the commands directly; they output them as text commands.
 So we need to redirect them into a file using “>”.
 In this case, **hicseqScript_SRR1658581.txt** is the script that contains the analysis commands.

-This command works for servers using a SLURM scheduler like Cedar, Mammouth or Graham.
+This command works for servers using a SLURM scheduler like Cedar, Graham or Beluga.
 For the PBS scheduler, used by Guillimin, you need to add the “-j pbs” option, as follows:

 .. code-block:: bash

-    hicseq.py -c $MUGQIC_PIPELINES_HOME/pipelines/hicseq/hicseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/hicseq/hicseq.guillimn.ini -r readsets.HiC010.tsv -s 1-15 -e MboI -j pbs > hicseqScript_SRR1658581.txt
+    hicseq.py -c $MUGQIC_PIPELINES_HOME/pipelines/hicseq/hicseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/hicseq/hicseq.beluga.ini -r readsets.HiC010.tsv -s 1-15 -e MboI -j pbs > hicseqScript_SRR1658581.txt

 To run it, use: